KmariK/luxury-loom-interiors/README.md

 #### Code
 In order of appearance
-- The HTML for the responsive [Navbar with toggler](https://getbootstrap.com/docs/5.2/components/navbar/) was taken from the Bootstrap v5.2 documentation.
+- The HTML for the responsive [Navbar with toggler](https://getbootstrap.com/docs/5.2/components/navbar/) was taken from the Bootstrap v5.3 documentation.
-- [The Carousel](https://getbootstrap.com/docs/5.3/components/carousel/#how-it-works) on the home page was taken from Bootstrap v5.2 documentation.
+- [The carousel](https://getbootstrap.com/docs/5.3/components/carousel/#how-it-works) on the home page was taken from Bootstrap v5.3 documentation.
+- The [subsciption form](https://getbootstrap.com/docs/5.3/forms/overview/#overview) on the home page was taken from Bootstrap v5.3 documentation.
+- The [alignment of the images](https://getbootstrap.com/docs/4.0/content/images/) on the about us page was taken from Bootstrap v5.3 documentation.
-- The [Images](https://getbootstrap.com/docs/4.0/content/images/) on the projects pages was taken from Bootstrap v5.2 documentation.
+- The [alignment of the images](https://getbootstrap.com/docs/4.0/content/images/) on the projects page was taken from Bootstrap v5.3 documentation.
+- The [opening times table](https://getbootstrap.com/docs/5.3/content/tables/#overview) on the contact us page was taken from Bootstrap v5.3
 - The CSS code for the contact form on the contact page was taken from [W3 Schools](https://www.w3schools.com/css/css_inline-block.asp).
 - The CSS code for the contact info media query for screen sizes 768px and 992px was taken from [Stack overflow](https://stackoverflow.com/questions/48516538/flex-align-items-center-not-centering-items).